OpenEvalProject/evals/manuscripts/elife-39643/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/39643/elife-39643-fig5-v1.jpg)

 **Figure 5.:** 2-APB acutely applied to NMJs to impair IP3R function.
 Wild-type and GluRIIA control data sets are replotted from Figure 4 for visual comparison.
-(A) The GluRIIA deletion mutation diminishes quantal size for all experimental conditions.
-(SP16B) EPSP amplitudes are somewhat impaired versus non-GluRIIA control in all cases but severely impaired when GluRIIA deletion is combined with either 1 µM or 10 µM 2-APB incubation.
+(A) The GluRIIASP16 deletion mutation diminishes quantal size for all experimental conditions.
+(B) EPSP amplitudes are somewhat impaired versus non-GluRIIA control in all cases but severely impaired when GluRIIA deletion is combined with either 1 µM or 10 µM 2-APB incubation.
 (C) By quantal content, sustained PHP expression is abolished with acute NMJ exposure to 1 µM or 10 µM 2-APB.
 (D) Acute incubation 20 μM PhTox diminishes quantal size for all conditions (PhTox +DMSO vehicle or PhTox +1 µM 2-APB).
 (E) EPSP amplitudes are normal or near normal for all conditions.
 (F) Rapid PHP induction by PhTox not blocked by 1 µM 2-APB.
 (G) Representative electrophysiological traces (EPSPs above; mEPSPs below) for 10 µM 2-APB (or control) conditions in (A-C).
 (H) Representative electrophysiological traces for 1 µM 2-APB (or control) conditions in (D-F).
 Violin plots used as in Figure 1. *p<0.05, **p<0.01, ***p<0.001 by Student’s T-Test versus non-challenged genetic control.
 Scale bars in (G) also apply to (H) and are y = 10 mV (1 mV), x = 20 ms (500 ms) for EPSPs (mEPSPs).
-10.7554/eLife.39643.011Figure 5—source data 1.Figure 5.Values as in Figure 1—source data 1.

 We note that 2-APB potentiated baseline neurotransmission, seemingly in a dose-dependent way (Figure 5B,G).
 This potentiation likely means that 2-APB had off-target effects at the NMJ in addition to IP3Rs.
 We considered that 2-APB could exert effects though TRP channels, like Drosophila Inactive (Iav).
 Iav plays a role in NMJ neurotransmission and controls Ca2+ levels in motor neurons (Wong et al., 2014).
 However, knock down of iav gene function by RNAi did not impair PHP in our screen (Supplementary file 2), and the effects of 2-APB on baseline neurotransmission appear to be the opposite of those reported for strong iav loss of function (Wong et al., 2014).
 Taken together, our pharmacological data show that with acute drug application of either Xestospongin C or 2-APB, it is acutely possible to erase a lifelong, GluRIIASP16-induced long-term expression of PHP.
 Since this erasure is accomplished with known inhibitors of IP3R, our data are consistent with the hypothesis that the maintenance of PHP requires continuous IP3R function.

-## Pharmacology targeting ryanodine receptors uncouples the induction and maintenance of PHP
+### Pharmacology targeting ryanodine receptors uncouples the induction and maintenance of PHP

 Ryanodine receptors (RyRs) also mediate release of calcium from ER stores (Berridge, 1998; Simkus and Stricker, 2002).
 RyRs are localized to the ER in excitable tissues like neurons and muscle (Santulli and Marks, 2015; Santulli et al., 2017).
 Therefore, we tested whether RyRs are also required for the maintenance of PHP at the NMJ.
 We repeated the same types of experiments executed with the IP3R pharmacological blockade – this time targeting Drosophila RyRs by utilizing Ryanodine (Murmu et al., 2010) and Dantrolene (Vázquez-Martínez et al., 2003; Zhao et al., 2001) at concentrations previously reported to block RyRs.
 We acquired similar results as with IP3R blockade.
 Acute application of either 100 μM Ryanodine or 10 μM Dantrolene to GluRIIA null preparations resulted in failure of PHP maintenance.
 QC did not increase for the homeostatically challenged condition (GluRIIA +drug) versus the unchallenged condition (wild-type +drug) (Figure 6A–C) (Supplementary file 5 for summary Figure 6 data) (Figure 6—source data 1 for raw data).